7.5 magnitude quake off Alaska prompts tsunami warning

 “It was a pretty good shaker here,” said David Adams, co-manager of Marine View Bed and Breakfast in Sand Point.
 “We’re doing OK.”
 He said all guests were accounted for and “the structure itself is sound.”

-“You could see the water kind of shaking and shimmering during the quake,” she said.
+“You could see the water kind of shaking and shimmering during the quake,” he said.
 “Our truck was swaying big time.”
 He didn’t take any photos or video: “It just kind of happened of all of a sudden.”

 Rita Tungul, front desk assistant at the Grand Aleutian Hotel in Unalaska, said she felt some shaking but it wasn’t strong.
 Her coworker didn’t feel the quake at all, she said.